EXPLAINER-Why markets are in uproar over a risky bank bond known as AT1

 Analysts reckon investors will be much more cautious about buying AT1 bonds in the future, making it tougher for banks which need to raise money in bond markets to meet regulatory requirements.

-Bid prices on AT1 bonds from banks, including Deutsche Bank, HSBC, UBS and BNP Paribas USF1067PAB25=TE dropped 9-12 points on Monday, sending yields sharply higher, data from Tradeweb showed.
+Bid prices on AT1 bonds from banks, including Deutsche Bank, HSBC, UBS and BNP Paribas USF1067PAB25=TE dropped this week, sending yields sharply higher, data from Tradeweb showed.

+Germany's Deutsche Pfandbriefbank PBBG.DE said it will not redeem its 300 million euro AT1 bond XS180886265=1M when a call option expires on April 28, while Aareal Bank ARLG.DE said it was unlikely to call its bond DE114071919= although a final decision had not yet been taken.

 Europe's bank bonds battered after Credit Suisse debt wipeout